threadi/play-audio-once/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: @@VersionNumber@@

-Adds an option to the audio block in Gutenberg-editor to prevent the file from being played multiple times.
+Adds the option to prevent an audio file from being played multiple times.

 == Description ==

-Adds an option to the audio block in Gutenberg-editor to prevent the file from being played multiple times.
+Adds the option to prevent an audio file from being played multiple times.
+You can set the option for the complete website or restrict the audio files only for specific files added from you in your editor.

 In the frontend, the option, if activated, is executed on the audio file if the visitor's browser has JavaScript activated.
 The fact that an audio file was played is saved in the browser session - not as a cookie.
 The storage takes place at the moment of playback, which means that it is no longer possible to rewind or fast-forward.
 The user is not offered an option to reset.

+== Supported editors ==

+The plugin actually supports following editors:

+* Block Editor
+* Multiple plugins which adds audio widget in Elementor

 == Installation ==